ihatetoregister/meta-clusterctrl/README.md

 Yocto meta layer for ClusterHAT (Work in progress)

 ## Guide
-Use [this](https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html) as base and add this layer for ClusterHAT support by adding the following to your local.conf:
+Use [this](https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html) as base and add this layer for ClusterHAT support by adding it to the bblayers.conf and local.conf.

+## bblayers.conf
+    ${HOME}/poky-dunfell/meta-clusterctrl \

+## local.conf
     IMAGE_INSTALL += " clusterctrl"

     # I2C driver